pmb-7684/ST558_Project_3/README.md

 # Project 3 - Predictive Models
 ## Smitali Patnaik & Paula Bailey

 The purpose of this repository is to create predictive models and automating RMarkdown reports.
 Analysis are completed on the Online News Popularity Data Set.
-Additonal information about this data can be accessed [here](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).
+Additional information about this data can be accessed [here](https://archive.ics.uci.edu/ml/datasets/Online+News+Popularity).

 The data contains the following variables: